open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 The abstracted interface unifies and simplifies the interface between modules in the algorithm library, and can be used to pass data between datasets, models, visualizers, evaluates, or even within different modules in one model.

-Besides the basic add, delete, change and check functions, this interface also supports migration between different devices and the operation of `dict and `torch.Tensor\`, which can fully satisfy the requirements of the algorithm library.
+Besides the basic add, delete, update, and query functions, this interface also supports transferring data between different devices and the operation of `dict` and `torch.Tensor`, which can fully satisfy the requirements of the algorithm library.

-The MMEngine based algirthm library can inherit from this design and implement its own interfaces to meet the characteristics and practical needs of data in different algorithms, improving the expandability while maintaining a unified interface.
+Those algorithm libraries based on MMEngine can inherit from this design and implement their own interfaces to meet the characteristics and custom needs of data in different algorithms, improving the expandability while maintaining a unified interface.

-During the implementation, there are two types of the data interfaces for the algorithm libraries:
+During the implementation, there are two types of data interfaces for the algorithm libraries:

-- A collection of all the annotation and prediction information of a training or test sample.
-For example, the output of a dataset, a model, and the input of a visualizer.
-MMEngine defines it as a `DataSample`.
+- A collection of all annotation information and prediction information for a training or testing sample, such as the output of a dataset, the inputs of model and visualizer, typically constitutes all the information of an individual training or testing sample.
+MMEngine defines this as a `DataSample`.
-- A single type of prediction or annotation information which is usually the output of a sub-module of a model, such as the output of a RPN in two-stage detection algorithm, the result of a semantic segmentation model, the production of a key point branch, and the output of a generator of a GAN model, etc. MMEngine defines these data as a data element (`XXXData`).
+- A single type of prediction or annotation, typically the output of a sub-module in an algorithm model, such as the output of the RPN in two-stage detection, the output of a semantic segmentation model, the output of a keypoint branch, or the output of the generator in GANs, is defined by MMEngine as a data element (`XXXData`).

 The following section first introduces the base class [BaseDataElement](mmengine.structures.BaseDataElement) for `DataSample` and `XXXData`.